Chart Color Schemes

 Cranbourne was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Cranbourne's cultural diversity is notable with 36.2% of its population born overseas and 32.9% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 39.3% of Cranbourne's population.
-However, the category 'Other' shows an overrepresentation in Cranbourne at 4.5%, compared to 6.5% across Greater Melbourne.
+Cranbourne's cultural diversity is notable, with 36.2% of its population born overseas and 32.9% speaking a language other than English at home.
+Christianity is the predominant religion in Cranbourne, accounting for 39.3% of the population.
+However, the category 'Other' is overrepresented compared to Greater Melbourne, comprising 4.5% versus 2.3%.

 Frequently Asked Questions - Diversity